testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/run-tests-in-parallel.md

 ---
 title: "Run tests in parallel"
-metadesc: "How to run tests in parallel in a test plan in Testsigma."
+metadesc: "Learn how to run tests in parallel in Testsigma, which improves your testing efficiency.
+Running tests in parallel speeds up test execution and saves time."
 noindex: false
 order: 8.25
 page_id: "Run Tests in Parallel"